 So a large majority of your friends are married and you are not.
 Do you celebrate because you dodged the bullet or do you pine because you hate being alone?
 Do you dread the next plus one event or do you land at the door ready to have a good time, with or without that extra human by your side?

 Being single is neither a malady nor a deficiency; it’s just a place in life.
 And it can be a really good place.
-So, how does one make sure it is?
+Here are 5 ways to make sure you love your single life:

 1. Don’t wait for life; live life.
 Remove the sentence, “I will (move, travel, buy a house, change careers) when I find that perfect (whatever that may be).”